julienduroure/gltf2-blender-importer/README.md

 # What will NOT work (for now, until I implement it)
 *  samplers in textures
+*  rigging when parent node has some scale

 # What should work
 *  files